TUDelft-CS4110/2016-0x90/summaries/Evolutionary-testing-of-classes-summary.md

 - Booleans (50% probability for true, and 50% for false)
 - Strings (a-zA-Z0-9)

-##The Tool ETOC
+##The Tool eToc
-eToc tool(evolutionary Testing of classes) gives realisation of generic algorith for test case generation.
+The Evolutionary Testing of Classes tool (eToc) uses the genetic algorithm for test case generation in the terms of the Java language.
 It consists of the following components:

 ###Branch instrumentor
 Branch instrumentor generates instrumented code where each control flow branch is individually described and traced in the process of execution.